Where to Eat When You’re Traveling Solo in West Hollywood

 Dining alone?
 You have plenty of delicious options.

+Solo travel can be the most rewarding.
+Decisions can remain spur-of-the-moment.
+A whim can lead to a new adventure.
+And, you get to spread out in that great hotel bed with no one stealing the covers.
 Yet, dining occasionally presents an issue.
 Loud restaurants can seem overwhelming.
 Likewise, you don’t want to dine solo in a space that’s not even half-full.
 We’ve rounded up our favorite spots for a solo meal in West Hollywood.
 You’ll feel right at home—and maybe even make some new friends.

 Jinpachi